 On-highway diesel fuel prices have been higher than regular grade gasoline prices almost continuously since September 2004.
-This trend is a break from the historical pattern of diesel fuel prices usually being lower than gasoline prices except in cold winters when demand for heating oil pushed diesel fuel prices higher.
-The main reasons why diesel fuel prices have been higher than regular gasoline prices in recent years are:
+This trend is a break from the previous historical pattern of diesel fuel prices usually being lower than gasoline prices except in cold winters when demand for heating oil pushed diesel fuel prices higher.
+There are three main reasons why diesel fuel prices have been higher than regular gasoline prices in recent years:

 - The transition to less polluting, lower-sulfur diesel fuels in the United States affected diesel fuel production and distribution costs.

 - The federal excise tax for on-highway diesel fuel of 24.4 cents/gallon is 6 cents per gallon higher than the gasoline tax.

 What do I pay for in a gallon of gasoline and diesel fuel?

 What are the projections for U.S. gasoline and diesel fuel prices?

 Average diesel retail price below gasoline price for first time in six years

 2011 Brief: U.S. average gasoline and diesel prices over $3 per gallon throughout 2011